United States women's national rowing team

-The United States National Women’s Rowing Team is a select group of elite female athletes who represent the United States in international rowing competitions.
+The United States National Women's Rowing Team is a select group of elite female athletes who represent the United States in international rowing competitions.
 The team first competed at the Olympics in 1976 and has had a multitude of successes.
-The implementation of Title IX during the 1970s had a large and positive impact on women’s collegiate rowing, and allowed for a growth in interest and talent in order for the creation of the national team.
+The implementation of Title IX during the 1970s had a large and positive impact on women's collegiate rowing, and allowed for a growth in interest and talent in order for the creation of the national team.
 The team is selected through a competitive, in-depth process that is facilitated by USRowing each year.
-Tom Terhaar has been the national women’s head coach since 2001, and has been a part of the team's success in the past decade.
-The team’s eight (8+) has won the gold medal at every summer Olympics since 2004, and won the World Rowing Championships from 2005 until 2016.
-The eight (8+) also presently holds the world record at 5:54.160.
+Tom Terhaar served as the national women's head coach from 2001 until fall of 2021, and was a large part of the team's success in the past decade.
+The team's eight (8+) won the gold medal at every summer Olympics between 2004 and 2016, finishing fourth at the 2021 Olympics.
+The US women's crew won every World Rowing Championships from 2005 through 2016.